codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 !!! info "This section applies to the repositories for which you set Codacy to post [coverage summaries](../../repositories-configure/integrations/github-integration.md#coverage-summaries) to your GitHub pull requests"

+{%
+    include-markdown "../../assets/includes/coverage-github-accept-permissions.md"
+    start="<!--accept-permission-start-->"
+    end="<!--accept-permission-end-->"
+%}

 On December 7th 2023 we set the new Coverage engine to post coverage summaries to GitHub, replacing the old Coverage engine.
-If you haven't done so yet, please [review and accept the updated Codacy app permissions](https://docs.github.com/en/enterprise-cloud@latest/apps/using-github-apps/reviewing-and-modifying-installed-github-apps#reviewing-permissions).

 ## Codacy app UI diff tabs from the new Coverage engine {: id="diff-tabs"}

+{%
+    include-markdown "../../assets/includes/coverage-github-accept-permissions.md"
+    start="<!--accept-permission-start-->"
+    end="<!--accept-permission-end-->"
+%}

-On <!-- TODO ALA-789 date --> we set the diff tabs of the [Coverage commits](../../repositories-coverage/commits.md#diff-tab) and [Coverage pull requests](../../repositories-coverage/pull-requests.md#diff-tab) pages to get data from the new Coverage engine when available.
-No further action is required on your part.
+On January 1st 2024<!-- TODO ALA-789 date --> we set the [diff tab of the Coverage pull requests page](../../repositories-coverage/pull-requests.md#diff-tab) to get data from the new Coverage engine.

 ## Differences in coverage metrics between the old and new Coverage engines